Madras Presidency: Last days of British rule

 In 1937, the Indian National Congress was elected to power in the Presidency of Madras for the first time.
-Chakravarti Rajagopalachari was the first Chief Minister of the Presidency to come from the Congress party.
+Chakravarti Rajagopalachari was the first chief minister of the presidency to come from the Congress party.
 He successfully enacted the Temple Entry Authorization and Indemnity Act and introduced both prohibition and sales taxes in the Madras Presidency.
 His rule is largely remembered for the use of Hindi being made compulsory in educational institutions, a measure which made him highly unpopular as a politician and sparked widespread Anti-Hindi agitations, which led to violence in some places.
 Over 1,200 men, women, and children were jailed for their participation in such Anti-Hindi agitations while Thalamuthu and Natarasan died during the protests.
 In 1940, ministers of the Congress party resigned in protest over the Government of India's declaration of war on Germany without their consent.
 The Governor of Madras, Sir Arthur Hope, took over the administration and the unpopular law was eventually repealed by him on 21 February 1940.

 Most of the Congress leadership and erstwhile ministers were arrested in 1942, as a result of their participation in the Quit India movement.
 In 1944, Periyar renamed the Justice Party as Dravidar Kazhagam and withdrew it from electoral politics.
 After the end of the Second World War, the Indian National Congress re-entered politics, and in the absence of any serious opposition it easily won the 1946 election.
 Tanguturi Prakasam was then elected as Chief Minister with the support of Kamaraj and served for eleven months.

+Post Independence

-He was succeeded by O. P. Ramaswamy Reddiyar, who became the first Chief Minister of Madras state when India gained independence on 15 August 1947.
-The Madras Presidency became the Madras State in independent India.
+Prakasam was succeeded by O. P. Ramaswamy Reddiyar, who was the chief Minister of the province when India gained independence on 15 August 1947.
+The Madras Presidency became the Madras State in after the enactment of Constitution of India on 26 January 1950.